-“Soprano imaginative and committed with ravishing treble” – La Libre Belgique, Florie Valiquette is a young Canadian opera singer on the rise.
+“Soprano imaginative and committed with ravishing treble” (La Libre Belgique), Florie Valiquette is a young Canadian opera singer on the rise.

-In July 2015, she returned to sing at the Festival d’Aix-en-Provence in the lead role of Milicafor the new production of the opera Svadba-Wedding by Ana Sokolovic, after a remarkable passage in Bahrain in the roles of La Princesse and La Chauve-Souris (L’Enfant et les Sortilèges).
+In July 2015, she returned to sing at the Festival d’Aix-en-Provence in the lead role of Milicafor the new production of the opera Svadba-Wedding by Ana Sokolovic, after a remarkable passage in Bahrain in the roles of La Princesse and La Chauve-souris (L’Enfant et les sortilèges).

-She has recently appeared with the Quebec Symphony Orchestra under maestro Steven Fox in the Harmoniemesse by Haydn, with the Montreal Symphony Orchestra in Mozart’s Great Mass in C minor under the baton of Andrew Megilland with Les Violons du Roy under maestro Mathieu Lussier in the title roleof Zémire et Azor, staged by oscar winning film director Denys Arcand.She also sang Pergolesi’s Stabat Mater and Handel’s Dixit Domonius for the Moments Lyriques in Chartres.
+In concert, she has appeared with the Orchestre Symphonique de Québec under maestro Steven Fox in the Harmoniemesse by Haydn, with the Montreal Symphony Orchestra in Mozart’s Great Mass in C minor under the baton of Andrew Megilland with Les Violons du Roy under maestro Mathieu Lussier in the title roleof Zémire et Azor, staged by oscar winning film director Denys Arcand.She also sang Pergolesi’s Stabat Mater and Handel’s Dixit Domonius for the Moments Lyriques in Chartres.

-She was invited as a soloist by several Baroque ensembles such as les Violons du Roy, le Studio de musique ancienne de Montréal, Caprice Ensemble, Montreal Baroque and the Lamèque International Baroque Music Festival.
+She was invited as a soloist by several baroque ensembles such as Les Violons du Roy, Le Studio de musique ancienne de Montréal, Caprice Ensemble, Montreal Baroque and the Lamèque international baroque music Festival.

-In contemporary music, in addition to Svadba‐Wedding, composer Denis Gougeon recommended her for singing his composition Voix‐Venus with pianist Louise-Andrée Baril in a tribute concert of the Société de musique contemporaine du Québec, broadcasted on Espace Musique, the then‐named french music radio of the Canadian Broadcasting Corporation.
+In contemporary music, in addition to Svadba‐Wedding, composer Denis Gougeon recommended her for singing his composition, Voix‐Venus, with pianist Louise-Andrée Baril, in a tribute concert of the Société de musique contemporaine du Québec, broadcasted on Espace Musique, the then‐named French music radio of the Canadian Broadcasting Corporation.

-Florie was revealed to the public in 2010 by interpreting Maria Von Trapp (The Sound of Music) in a Just for Laughs production staged by Denise Filiatrault.
+Florie Valiquette was revealed to the public in 2010 when interpreting Maria Von Trapp (The Sound of Music) in a Just for Laughs production staged by Denise Filiatrault.
 Critically acclaimed, the production was attended by more than 100,000 spectators in Montreal and received a nomination for the Show of the Year ‐ Acting at the Québec Association for the Recording, Concert and Video Industries Gala in 2011.

-She also collaborated numerous times with Cirque Éloize in corporate events, as well as with the National Circus School for the Atelier Lyrique’s 30th anniversary production Hänsel und Gretel.
+She collaborated numerous times with Cirque Éloize in corporate events, as well as with the National Circus School for the Atelier Lyrique’s 30th anniversary production Hänsel und Gretel.

-Florie is supported by the Jacqueline Desmarais Foundation for Young Canadian Opera Singers and has distinguished herself in several competitions such as the Mirjam Helin Competition, the Montreal Symphony Orchestra Competition, the International Stepping Stone of the Canadian Music Competition and the Prix d’Europe.
+Florie Valiquette is supported by the Jacqueline Desmarais Foundation for Young Canadian Opera Singers and has distinguished herself in several competitions such as the Mirjam Helin Competition, the Montreal Symphony Orchestra Competition, the International Stepping Stone of the Canadian Music Competition and the Prix d’Europe.